scylladb/scylladb/docs/operating-scylla/admin-tools/scylla-types.rst

 You must specify the type of the value(s) you want to examine by adding the ``-t [type name]`` option to the operation.
 Specify the type by providing its Cassandra class name (the prefix can be omitted, for example, you can provide ``Int32Type`` instead of ``org.apache.cassandra.db.marshal.Int32Type``).
-See https://github.com/scylladb/scylla/blob/master/docs/design-notes/cql3-type-mapping.md for a mapping of cql3 types to Cassandra type class names.
+See `CQL3 Type Mapping <https://github.com/scylladb/scylladb/blob/master/docs/dev/cql3-type-mapping.md>`_ for a mapping of cql3 types to Cassandra type class names.

 If you provide more than one value, all of the values must share the same type.
 For example: